Credit Sesame, a platform for managing loans and credit scores, picks up $43M en route to IPO – TechCrunch

-Household debt in the US continues to rise and as of this year now stands at nearly $14 billion.
-Now, one of the startups that’s building tools to help consumers better cope with that is announcing a round of funding and plans for an IPO — signs of the demand for its services, and its success to-date.
+Household debt in the U.S. continues to rise and as of this year now stands at nearly $14 billion.
+Now, one of the startups that’s building tools to help consumers better cope with that is announcing a round of funding and plans for an IPO — signs of the demand for its services, and its success to date.

-Credit Sesame — which lets consumers check their credit scores and evaluate options to rebalance existing debts and loans to improve that score and thus their overall “financial health” in the words CEO and founder Adrian Nazri — has raised $43 million.
+Credit Sesame — which lets consumers check their credit scores and evaluate options to rebalance existing debts and loans to improve that score and thus their overall “financial health,” in the words of CEO and founder Adrian Nazari — has raised $43 million.
 With the company already profitable and growing revenues 90% each year for the last five, Nazari said that this round is likely to be the last round the company raises before it goes public.

 Credit Sesame is not disclosing its valuation, in part because this round is likely to have some more money added to it.
 But Nazari noted that it’s on track to be valued at over $1 billion when it does close in the coming months.
-It’s now raised $110 million in total.
+It has now raised $110 million in total.

 The round is a mixture of equity and debt, and includes both strategic and financial investors.
 Led by growth-stage investors ATW Partners, it also includes participation from previous investors.
 Past backers of Credit Sesame include Menlo Ventures, Inventus Capital, Globespan Capital, IA Capital Groups, Symantec, Capital One Ventures, and Stanford University.
 There will also likely be new investors coming to the company when the round does expand.